Arthurbdt/inventory-simulation/README.md

 The company uses a stationary (s,S) policy to decide how much to order.
 If the current inventory level is above s, no order will be placed.
 If it's below s, the company will place an order of size (S - current inventory level)

-**Inventory costs**
+#### Inventory costs

 The company incurs a holding cost of $1 per month for every item in inventory.
-It also incurs a shortage cost of $1 per month for every item backlogged.
+It also incurs a shortage cost of $3 per month for every item backlogged.

 ## Future improvements
  - Add additional decision variables to the model (such as frequency of inventory review)